wlswotmd/gef/FAQ.md

 ## I don't want to add `-n` to every command to disable pager.
 Try `gef config gef.always_no_pager True` then `gef save`.

-## Is it possible to re-display the results of a command (for using less-pager)?
+## Is GEF possible to re-display the results of a command (for using less-pager)?
 Basically you can't.
 Please save as appropriate with `|$cat > /tmp/foo.txt` while the less-pager is running.
 Or try `gef config gef.keep_pager_result True` then `gef save`.
 From next time onwards, temporary files will no longer be deleted.